mia-platform/documentation/docs/fast_data/setup_fast_data.md

 To set up the ACL for the consumer group, from the Confluent Cloud UI you should set:

 * *type*: set **Consumer group** type
-* *consumer group ID*: write consumer group ID configured in environent variables
+* *consumer group ID*: write consumer group ID configured in environment variables
 * *pattern type*: literal or prefixed.
 If you want to declare an ACL for each topic you should use `literal`;
 * *operation*: You should set the **READ** operation;
 * *permission*: could be ALLOW or DENY.
 You should set **ALLOW**.
 Once created, by default permission are to deny all others operations.